marinara782/OMG-Multiplayer-Project/README.md

 #### 🔍 Key Activities

+You can add the team member names under their respective team sections within the Iteration 3 description.
+Here’s an updated version of the section, incorporating the team member details:

+---

+### 🔍 Key Activities for Iteration 3

 - Integrated comprehensive feedback received from peer reviews during Iteration 2 to improve system quality and usability.
 - Refined core modules, including **Game Logic**, **Graphical User Interface (GUI)**, **Leaderboard**, and **Matchmaking**, enhancing functionality and overall performance.
 - Conducted thorough testing and debugging to ensure system stability and address edge cases across all components.